 Have questions?
 Parents for Educational Freedom in North Carolina (PEFNC) is a statewide organization that supports greater educational options through parental school choice and helps families navigate the requirements for the state-funded programs.
 Visit the PEFNC website to learn more.

-School tuition and fees may be tax-deductible as medical expenses.
+- School tuition and fees may be tax-deductible as medical expenses.
 Children who have been diagnosed as having a specific learning disability or attention deficit disorder may qualify for deductions under the federal income tax regulations.
+We recommend consulting with a financial advisor to learn more.